-If you’re staying on Koh Touch, the main tourist area on Koh Rong, and would like to see some outstanding scenery during your stay, there is one walk in particular that we would definitely recommend you do.
+If you’re staying on Koh Touch, the main tourist area on Koh Rong Island, and would like to see some outstanding scenery during your stay, there is one walk in particular that we would definitely recommend you do.
 It will take up a good portion of your day (perhaps try to set off early), but the views are truly superb – Breathtaking ocean expanses, beautiful white sandy beaches, glistening tropical lagoons, and exotic jungle wilderness.

 Beautiful Views on Long Set Beach